tractr/directus-sync/DOCUMENTATION.md

 Roles and policies are tracked.
 By default, Directus creates a default administrator role and two default policies: _admin_ and _public_.

-1. To avoid recreating the default _admin_ role, `directus-sync` uses the user's role as the default _admin_ role.
+1. To avoid recreating the default _admin_ role, `directus-sync` uses the CLI user's role as the default _admin_ role.
 2. To avoid recreating the default _public_ policy, `directus-sync` uses the first policy found with `role = null`.
 3. To avoid recreating the default _admin_ policy, `directus-sync` uses the first policy linked to the _admin_ role with `admin_access = true`.